Paul Wolff Campground

 This campground/preserve includes a horseback riding area.
 Most horse trails are natural surface, mowed-grass paths.
 Limestone screenings trails and asphalt bike trails are available in some of the preserves.
 These are multi-use trails shared with runners, bicyclists, dog walkers etc. Horse riders are required to stay on designated, forest preserve-maintained trails.
 Trail riding is not allowed in restricted natural areas, Illinois Nature Preserves, picnic areas or in farmed areas.
 To prevent trail damage during wet weather, trails may be temporarily closed.
 Individual forest preserves will post a sign at the entrance when horse trails are closed.
 Trails are currently OPEN for equestrian use at this campground/preserve.

-*Campgrounds are open from May 1 - the final Sunday in October.
+*Campgrounds are open from May 1 - late October.

 - Horseback Riding